1980 National League Championship Series: Aftermath

 The 1980 NL Championship Series is widely regarded as one of the most exciting postseason series in baseball history.
 The last four of its five games went into extra innings, which is the most extra-inning games of any post-season series.
-Four of its games featured lead changes, while the one game that did not went 11 innings and ended in a 1–0 Houston victory.
+Four of its games featured lead changes, while the one game that did not go 11 innings and ended in a 1–0 Houston victory.

 "I've never been through such excitement in all my life," said Astros’ outfielder José Cruz after the winner-take-all Game 5.
 Terry Puhl added, "Everybody thought we [Astros] were a team of destiny.
 They were wrong.
 The Phillies were a team of destiny in this series."
 The Phillies would go on the win their first World Series in franchise history, becoming the last original National League team to win a Fall Classic.